Blasts kill one, wound dozens before Shi'ite march in Bangladesh

 Islamic State, the hardline Sunni Muslim group that sees Shi‘ites as apostates, claimed responsibility for the attack.

-But Bangladesh’s interior minister told Reuters that no militants were involved and the blasts were not linked to an attack that killed 16 people at a Shi‘ite procession in neighboring Pakistan hours earlier.
+But Bangladesh’s interior minister told Reuters that no militants were involved and the blasts were not linked to an attack that killed 16 people at a Shi‘ite procession in neighbouring Pakistan hours earlier.

 Police cordoned off the area and one officer said four suspects had been detained.
 Witnesses said people fled after blasts, losing their flip-flops and sandals in the panic.